bhbmaster/rhood/README.md

 python rhood.py --all-info
 ```

-The "kitchen sink" command that also saves a cache, exports CSVs, and includes extra API detail:
+The all in one command that also saves a cache, exports CSVs, and pulls in extra API details:

 ```bash
 python rhood.py --all-info --extra --save --csv --profile-csv